 - Level of Delegation: I love Michael Hyatt’s concept of the 5 Levels of Delegation.
 If your delegatable tasks generally fall into 1 level, look for a VA who can work at that level.
 One level is not better or worse than another level; some people are just better at certain levels than others.
 Finding a VA who can thrive within the level you are seeking will ensure you have a good fit.

 The key to get the most out of your VA while staying within your budget is to know exactly what you want them to do.
 When you know your terms and find a VA who can meet them, the VA will help you more than you could ever imagine.
-I invite you to contact Freedom Makers to have a conversation about finding the right virtual assistant for your business’ needs.
+Learning how much a VA costs is important but also learning the value they add to your business is crucial.